bernhardAxonIvy/doc/source/designer-guide/configuration/webservice-clients.rst

 Shows the web service clients.

 - :guilabel:`Add Client`
-  Adds a new web service client configuration.
+  Adds a new web service client.

 - :guilabel:`Remove`
   Remove the current selection.